tboot-0510/spaceX-launches/README.md

 2. At the root of the repo project : run the command `docker compose up`.
 3. Open the react app on `http://localhost:8000/`

-## How to run the server side GraphQL API
+## How to run the server side GraphQL API tests

 0. `cd server`
 1. `npm run test`